-Finding affordable life insurance when you have pre-existing conditions can be a huge challenge.
+Finding affordable life insurance when you have a pre-existing condition can be a challenge.
 High-risk life insurance policies are typically much more expensive and limited in their benefits offerings than life insurance products for people without pre-existing conditions.
-Despite the added difficulty of being considered a high-risk life insurance candidate, there are affordable life insurance products available to those with pre-existing conditions — they just require additional research to find.
+Despite the added difficulty of being considered a high-risk life insurance candidate, there may be affordable life insurance products available to those with pre-existing conditions and strategies you may be able to use to secure coverage.

 What is a pre-existing condition?

-A pre-existing condition is a medical condition that has been diagnosed prior to starting insurance coverage.
+A pre-existing condition is a medical condition that has been diagnosed prior to seeking insurance coverage.
 While health insurance companies can no longer refuse to cover treatment or raise rates for pre-existing conditions, no such law exists for life insurance carriers.
-This means that pre-existing health conditions such as asthma, diabetes, cancer and heart disease can all have a negative impact on the premium rate and breadth of benefits available to prospective policyholders.
+This means that pre-existing health conditions such as asthma, diabetes, cancer and heart disease could all have a negative impact on the premium and breadth of benefits available to prospective policyholders.